 The Conference Operations Officer shall be responsible for periodically reviewing and updating the ASRC Operations Manual for review and approval by the ASRC Board of Directors.
 The Conference Operations Officer may make minor changes to the Operations Manual and must present all changes made at the next regularly scheduled Board of Directors Meeting.
 Any changes to the ASRC Operations Manual must be approved by the ASRC Board of Directors before they take effect.
 Approved changes to the ASRC Operations Manual must be transmitted in writing (either via email or postal mail) to the Operations Officers, or equivalent, of each member team of the ASRC no later than 30 days following the ASRC Board of Directors meeting in which those changes were approved.

 II.
-ASRC Administration Policies - These policies shall be administered by the following:
+ASRC Administrative Policies - These policies shall be administered by the following:

 Chair of the ASRC Board of Directors - The Chair of the ASRC Board of Directors shall serve as the ASRC President and Chief Executive Officer of the corporation when the Board of Directors is not in session.
 The Chair of the ASRC Board of Directors is responsible for ensuring ASRC-wide compliance with ASRC policies and procedures, including those in this manual.
 (ASRC Bylaws, Article I, Section 2.3)